The coming revolution in data analysis

 “Even if market forces discipline government intervention in most times and places, this does not prevent governments from manipulating the press when the market is particularly weak and the political incentives are especially strong,” Gentzkow, Petek, Shapiro, and Sinkinson write.

 Another study by Gentzkow and his coauthors, in which they again examine newspapers’ political affiliations and circulation figures, suggests that market competition increases newspapers’ ideological diversity.
 They also find, separately, that the popular notion of an internet “echo chamber,” where people segregate themselves by ideology, has been overblown.
 Writing in 2011, Gentzkow and Shapiro assert that most online news consumption is dominated by a small number of websites that express relatively centrist political views.
 In fact, people segregate themselves according to politics much less online than they do in face-to-face interactions with neighbors or coworkers.
-(For more on whether the web causes political polarization, watch the Big Question episode from August 2013)

 Other researchers are using large-scale text analysis to parse bodies of language ranging from financial statements and company documents to eBay product descriptions to the Google Books corpus, Gentzkow says.
 “It seems like [text analysis] is going to keep getting bigger as the methodology improves.”